pereznetworks/Library-Manager/README.md

 ## HARD DB RESET:

-  I used this to work through fundamental problems and bugs in sequelize code nice to try, for example ... if odd behavior occurs if/when making changes to your model associations

-  short-version,

-    rm -rf library.db (after making a backup)

-    remove model associations from code

-    restart app, which creates a blank library.db

-    empty seeders.json, run seeders,

-    after seed data is inserted....

-    add associations back in to code

-    restart app and hopefully everything is ok....

-  long-version

-      1: delete library.db, (after making a backup)
-          ( in my app, model/index.js creates it if there is none )
-      2: remove model associations
-          (in my app, all in one place, models/index.js)
-      3: remove seeders history from seedData.json,
-          leaving just the, []
-      4: RUN sequelize seed:generate -name <name of model>
-          FOR EACH MODEL/TABLE your db will need
-      5: add your code and data for each model/table to a separate seed file for each model mine were in the /seeders folder
-      6: restart the server app
-          ( for my app, npm start), this create a new blank db if theres is none
-      7: stop the server
-      8: run the seeders
-          sequelize db:seed:all
-      9: add the desired model associations back into your code mine are in one place, models/index.js
-      10: restart the server app
-      11: when your db starts up, it will check the model associations...
-      12: if no errors, your good to go, otherwise back to drawing board
-      13: with good associations...
-          now can access a page that runs code that runs a query that uses the models and see if the associations work as expected with seed data in the tables
+  - PREFACE: this is best kept for the development stage of an app only
+    - if your in production, should read Seqeulize's docs, and/or underlying db-engine, like SQLite, on working with production data

+  - I used this to work through fundamental problems and bugs in my sequelize code
+    - nice to try, for example ...
+    - if odd behavior occurs if/when making changes to your model associations
+    - also because the db file may be gitignore'ed
+      - so a revert does not fix the library db file after bad things happened
+      - probably not a good idea to rely on git to fix your library db file anyway

+  - short-version,

+    - 1: rm -rf library.db (after making a backup)

+    - 2: remove model associations from code

+    - 3: restart app, which creates a blank library.db, stop the app

+    - 4: empty seeders.json, run seeders,

+    - 5: after seed data is inserted....stop the app

+    - 6: add associations back in to code

+    - 7: restart app and test if model associations work....

+ - long-version

+    - 1: delete library.db, (after making a backup)
+      - in my this repo, model/index.js creates it if there is none

+    - 2: remove model associations
+      - in my app, all in one place, models/index.js

+    - 3: remove seeders history from seedData.json,
+      - edit the json file, leaving just the outermost array brackets, []

+    - 4: RUN sequelize seed:generate -name <name of model>
+      - FOR EACH MODEL/TABLE your db will need
+      - this will create a js file that can be run to add data that fits that model
+      - to may seem incomplete, doesn't yet have your code

+    - 5: add your code and data for each model/table
+      - to each separate seed file for each model that you just generated
+      - defaults to /seeders folder

+    - 6: restart the server app
+      - code in the repo, it's npm start
+      - also, code in this repo, model/index.js, this create a new blank db if there is none

+    - 7: stop the server

+    - 8: run the seeders
+      - sequelize db:seed:all
+        - this updates your models from and adds the sample data you saved to the seeder files
+      - if your using git, do a commit now, so you always revert back to this point

+    - 9: add the desired model associations back into your code
+      - in this repo, all in one place, models/index.js

+    - 10: restart the server app
+      - which now has all the models, associations and sample data

+    - 11: when your db starts up, it will check the model associations...

+    - 12: if errors DO occur, back to drawing board
+      - using git revert back to step 8
+        - re-work your associations

+    - 13: if NO errors, your app is now running,
+      - with associations that don't crash your app...
+      - still not out of the woods yet...

+    - 14: now to test the associations
+      - access a web-page form/table...
+      - that runs code that runs a query that uses the model and associations
+      - see if the associations work as expected with seed data in the tables

   [back to Content Menu](#contents)